 Don't squeeze tomatoes, avocados, and fruit.
 If you're not sure about how ripe something is, ask the farmer to help you.
 Lulu Meyer, associate director of operations, suggests: "When you see a new/interesting/strange fruit or vegetable — or even one you're familiar with but know nothing about — ask the farmer what to do with it.
 You may discover a new favorite item or a recipe for an old standby."

 7. Talk to the farmers and staff.

 Talking to the farmers and booth workers is one of the huge benefits of the market.
-While being respectful of the fact that they're working, of course, you might ask where the farm is located, what sort of practices they use, etc. Many farmers are excited to talk about what they do.
+While being respectful of the fact that they're working, of course, you might ask where the farm is located, what else the grow, etc. Many farmers will be excited to talk about what they do.

 8. If organic certification is important to you, ask about it.

 Don't assume that produce at the farmers market is certified organic.
-Vendors should have their certification prominently displayed.
+Vendors should have their certification prominently displayed, but they might not.
 Ask farmers about their practices.

 9. Offer to volunteer!

-Carrie Sullivan , the market chef, suggests that if you are interested in supporting your favorite farmer (and have some extra time on Farmers Market day), offer to volunteer!
+Carrie Sullivan, the market chef, suggests that if you are interested in supporting your favorite farmer (and have some extra time on your town's farmers market day), offer to volunteer!
 You will learn even more about how your food is grown or produced and you will probably go home with some delicious produce (or meat or cheese or plant starts) for your trouble.

 10. Show a farmer how you used their produce.

 Susan Coss, director of marketing and public relations at the market, likes to encourage shoppers to report back to farmers on how delicious or useful their produce was.
 "Tell a farmer when something is particularly delicious or let them know your favorite way to cook or serve an item they produce," she suggests.